Top Business Resources for Women Veteran-Owned Businesses

 Veterans own 2.52 million businesses in the United States, primarily in the finance, insurance, transportation, and warehousing industries.
 Women own 15.2% of those businesses, but organizations and lenders are working to increase that percentage.

 Women’s Veteran’s Alliance has created an online directory of businesses owned by female veterans, the Veteran Women’s Enterprise Center offers networking and training events, and Veteran Women Igniting the Spirit of Entrepreneurship has a three-step training program.
 If you’re a female veteran, these resources can help you chart a path to business success.
 But they can’t help fund it.

 The reality is that all businesses need capital – whether they are a start-up or in a growth stage.
 Whether you have recently returned from a tour of duty or have been stateside for a while, the good news is that you can find training and capital earmarked for your business – you just have to know where to look.

 Sometimes business is not about what you know, but about who you know.
-These organizations will point you in the right direction for meeting the right people.
+These organizations help veterans network with each other and other businesses interested in supporting veteran-owned companies.